airbus/discrete-optimization/docs/source/howto_new_problem_implementation/tutorial_new_solver_mathopt.md

 ## Solver in action

-The code for this mathopt solver and how to use it can be found here: <path:tutorial_new_solver_mathopt.py>.
+The code for this MathOpt solver and how to use it can be found here: <path:tutorial_new_solver_mathopt.py>.
-Note that it should be run near the previous module
+Note that it should be run in the same directory as the previous module
 <path:tutorial_new_problem.py> that declares the knapsack problem and solution classes, so that they can be imported.

 :::{Note}
-The milp wrappers in d-o (for now mathopt and gurobi) share a common API to define a model, so that it is easy to switch from one to another.
+The MILP wrappers in d-o (for now MathOpt and Gurobi) share a common API to define a model, so that it is easy to switch from one to another.
-Here, for simplicity we chose to directly use the mathopt API, but we could also have implemented `init_model()` in a common base class like:
+Here, for simplicity we chose to directly use the MathOpt API, but we could also have implemented `init_model()` in a common base class like:
 ```python
 class _BaseKnapsackMilpSolver(MilpSolver):
     def init_model(self, **kwargs: Any) -> None: